mpesavento/arg-mine/docs/extract_arguments.rst

 to keep up with the load being requested.

-This module also contains the low level ``session.fetch()`` method, which performs error handling and response extraction for the basic classifier mechanisms
+This module also contains the low level ``session.fetch()`` method, which performs error handling and response extraction for the basic classifier mechanisms.
+This method contains layers of error handling around the requests.push() call to the API end point.
+Generally, the user shouldn't need to look into this method.
+Much of the structure in ``session.fetch()`` is duplicated in ``classify.fetch_concurrent()``, which could probably use some refactoring and simplification.